syncfusion-content/wpf-docs/wpf/Pivot-Grid/Defining-RowPivotsOnly-Mode-for-PivotGridCont.md

 ---
 layout: post
-title: RowPivotsOnly Mode in Pivot Grid control | Syncfusion
+title: RowPivotsOnly Mode in WPF Pivot Grid control | Syncfusion
-description: Apply RowPivotsOnlyMode which means shows the row header cells and column header cells as value cells in PivotGrid control.
+description: Learn about RowPivotsOnly Mode support in Syncfusion WPF Pivot Grid control and more.
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# RowPivotsOnly Mode
+# RowPivotsOnly Mode in WPF Pivot Grid

 RowPivotsOnly mode allows the pivot grid to display only the column values.